MadeByMike/supermaya/site/posts/jamstack-plus.md

 ---
 title: JAMstack plus
 date: "2019-10-30"
-description: "The growing complexity of JAMstack sites is now often comparable to the set-up and matainance costs of platforms like WordPress.
+description: "The growing complexity of JAMstack sites is now often comparable to the set-up and maintenance costs of platforms like WordPress.
 We need a better approach."
 tags:
   - demo-content
   - sample-post